About us

 Why?

-Our pollinators need us.
-Climate breakdown, habitat loss (In the UK we have lost around 97% of our wildflower meadows ….) and the overuse of insecticides and herbicides has put huge pressure on our native pollinators.
+Climate breakdown, habitat loss, and chemical overuse are having a devastating impact on our pollinators.
+In the UK alone, we’ve lost around 97% of our wildflower meadows, and the widespread use of insecticides and herbicides continues to put immense pressure on our native bees, butterflies, and other vital insects.

 How?